cazwazacz/MakersBnB/README.md

 ---

 ```
+As a user
+So that I can list or book a space
+I want to choose to be a host or a guest

 As a host
 So I can make money from my spare room
 I want to be able to list a space